iamlilAJ/Pre-Strategy-Intervention/README.md

-# A Principle of Pre-Strategy Intervention for Multi-Agent Reinforcement Learning
+# A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning

-This repository contains the official JAX implementation for the NeurIPS 2025 paper: *A Principle of Pre-Strategy Intervention in Multi-Agent Reinforcement Learning*.
+This repository contains the official JAX implementation for the NeurIPS 2025 paper: *A Principle of Targeted Intervention in Multi-Agent Reinforcement Learning*.